svenvc/ston/ston-spec.md

 ### Point

-The classic 2 dimensional point is represented with a 2 element list, normally containing 2 numbers.
+The classic 2 dimensional point is represented with a 2 element list, normally containing 2 numbers, the x and y component.

     Point [ 5, 10 ]